-The Corporate Governance and Nominations Committee is chaired by Lord Wilson of Dinton and its other members are Nicholas Ferguson, Lord Rothschild and Arthur Siskind.
-Nicholas Ferguson was appointed as a member of the Corporate Governance and Nominations Committee on 5 February 2008.
-The Corporate Governance and Nominations Committee met three times during the year and the Chairman reports regularly to the Board on its activities.
+The Corporate Governance and Nominations Committee is chaired by Lord Wilson of Dinton and its other members are Nicholas Ferguson and Arthur Siskind.
+The majority of the members of the committee are Independent Non-Executive Directors in compliance with the Combined Code.
+The Corporate Governance and Nominations Committee met four times during the year and the Chairman reports regularly to the Board on its activities.
 Its main duties include:

-- the identification and nomination, for approval by the Board, of candidates to fill Board vacancies as they arise; - the drafting of requirements for a particular appointment to the Board, taking into consideration the present balance of skills, knowledge and experience on the Board; - the regular review of the structure, size and composition of the Board and to recommend any changes to the Board or succession planning; - the provision of a formal letter of appointment, setting out clearly what is expected of new appointees to the Board, in terms of time commitment, term of office and committee service as well as their duties and liabilities as a Director, including details of the Company's corporate governance policies and directors' & officers' liability insurance cover; and - the monitoring of the Company's compliance with applicable Corporate Governance Codes and other similar requirements.
+- the identification and nomination, for approval by the Board, of candidates to fill Board vacancies as they arise; - the drafting of requirements for a particular appointment to the Board, taking into consideration the present balance of skills, knowledge and experience on the Board; - the regular review of the structure, size and composition of the Board and to recommend any changes to the Board or succession planning; - the provision of a formal letter of appointment, setting out clearly what is expected of new appointees to the Board, in terms of time commitment, term of office and committee service as well as their duties and liabilities as a Director, including details of the Company's corporate governance policies and directors' and officers' liability insurance cover; and - the monitoring of the Company's compliance with applicable Corporate Governance Codes and other similar requirements.